FULBRIGHT TEACHING ASSISTANTSHIP AWARDS TO GERMANY & AUSTRIA

 2) JUSTUS LIEBIG UNIVERSITY in Gießen, Germany

 Students can study for one or two semesters at JLU.
-A minimum one semester satisfies the graduation requirement of GERN 490 for German majors.
+A minimum one semester includes satisfiying the graduation requirement of GERN 490 for German majors.
 Students can take up to EMU 15 credits/semester.

 3) Alternative Program – Die Deutsche Sommerschule am Pazifik, (through Portland State University, Portland, OR)